Skip to content

 Overview

 The Data Import Tool (DIT) allows users to import data to Clarity Human Services.
-To access the Data Import Tool (DIT), your user account must be assigned an Access Role with Data Import enabled.
+To access the Data Import Tool (DIT), your user account must be assigned an Access Role with the Data Import access right enabled.

 Accessing the Data Import Tool